 Both Closed Captions and Subtitles are turned off in Windows 11/10 by default, but you can change the settings according to your own preferences.

-You can show/hide, change color and adjust many other settings in displaying subtitles in videos played in Windows Media Player on Windows 10, from the Closed Captions settings.
+You can show/hide, change color and adjust many other settings in displaying subtitles in videos played in Windows Media Player, from the Closed Captions settings.
 These Closed Captions settings are also available in the Ease of Access tab of your Settings menu.

 You can Turn On or Off the Subtitles directly from the Windows Media Player.
-To do so, open Windows Media Player, right click your mouse and from the drop down menu, click on Play > Lyrics, Captions and Subtitles > select Turn Off or Turn On if available.
-This is show below in the image.
+To do so, open Windows Media Player, right-click your mouse, and from the drop-down menu, click on Play > Lyrics, Captions and Subtitles > select Turn Off or Turn On if available.
+This is shown below in the image.

 You can also change the settings via the Windows 10 Settings app.